 Paralleling the Arizona-Utah border, the Paria Wilderness area is most famously known for a breathtaking rock formation known as The Wave.
-Getting to The Wave requires a permit and is luckily one of the best backpacking trips in Arizona.
-The trail follows a one-way route starting at White House, Buckskin Gulch, or Wire Pass Trailhead and ending at Lees Ferry.
+Getting to The Wave requires a permit and is a fantastic day hike if you’re fortunate enough to get a permit.
+Nearby is amazing Paria Canyon, which has a thru-hike that follows a one-way route starting at White House, Buckskin Gulch, or Wire Pass Trailhead and ends at Lees Ferry.

 Most backpackers will take 3-4 days to hike the trail.
 But this is very much a build your own adventure as there are many campsites along the route.
 Your personal hiking pace and water levels will dictate your daily mileage, and you may want to take your time on trail!
 You’ll be hiking between Navajo Sandstone walls reminiscent of Zion’s Narrows.
 So slow down, take a breath, and simply bask in the wonder of these rock formations.
 You’re likely to be basking in complete solitude as well, as this hike offers fantastic remoteness as you meander through the riverbed and canyons.